orbeon/orbeon-forms-doc/xml-platform/processors/request-generator.md

 </request>
 ```

-_WARNING: Reading the request body is incompatible with reading HTML forms posted with the `multipart/form-data` encoding, typically used when uploading files.
+_WARNING: Reading the request body is incompatible with reading HTML forms `POST`ed with the `multipart/form-data` encoding, typically used when uploading files.
 In such a case, you should read either only the request body, or only the request parameters._

 ## Request headers